govau/service-manual/content/starting-team/multidisciplinary-team/mindset.md

 - regularly share their knowledge
 - have a flexible outlook — so they can adapt their work in response to user testing
 - equally value all team members’ contributions — regardless of their seniority in the organisation
+- willingness to fail fast and learn quickly
+- open mindset and a willingness to learn